MarcoFuykschot/cucumber-reporter/README.md

 with all executed features and some stats.

-You can use the commandline option --output-html-path to change the output path of the html files.
+You can use the commandline option --output-html-path to change the output path of the html files, default it uses the current directory where the tests are run.

 ## Examples